booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

 ### Always check for revocation (automatically)

 To continue with the next steps you need to have finished [__Exercise B.2__](../B2/).

-In exercise B.2 you did set up a webserver where clients need to authenticate with a client certificate.
+There you did set up a webserver where clients need to authenticate with a client certificate.

+   * Until you have everything working please switch the loglevel for the B.2 VirtualHost to `debug` to make sure you can see what's going on (in Apache's error log) - not only to see what concretly is going wrong if there should be errors, but also to read the log and learn from it about the single steps taken.
+     Please edit your Apache's `exercise-B2.conf` file and inside the `VirtualHost` section add:
+     ```Bash
+     LogLevel debug
+     ```

+   * Reload your Apache now:
+      * in CentOS / RedHat Enterprise setups this is
+        ```Bash
+        ~# sudo systemctl reload httpd
+        ```
+      * and in Debian / Ubuntu / Mint you do something like
+        ```Bash
+        ~# sudo systemctl reload apache2
+        ```

+   * And please repeat the test from exercise B.2:
+     ```Bash
+     ~# curl --cert ~/clientcrt/fullchain1.pem --key ~/clientcrt/privkey1.pem https://exercise.jumpingcrab.com:22443/index.html
+     This content is only displayed if you authenticate successfully by a client certificate!
+     (you connected to webspace of exercise B.2)
+     ```

+   * Check the your Apache's error log now.
+In might be located somewhere under `/var/log/httpd/` or `/var/log/apache2/` or where ever you configured it to be.
+Look for lines looking like this:
+     ```Bash
+     [Tue Nov 12 17:07:33.408773 2019] [ssl:debug] [pid 3262:tid 140380231198464] ssl_engine_kernel.c(1751): [client 127.0.0.1:51388] AH02275: Certificate Verification, depth 2, CRL checking mode: none (0) [subject: CN=DST Root CA X3,O=Digital Signature Trust Co. / issuer: CN=DST Root CA X3,O=Digital Signature Trust Co. / serial: 44AFB080D6A327BA893039862EF8406B / notbefore: Sep 30 21:12:19 2000 GMT / notafter: Sep 30 14:01:15 2021 GMT]
+     [Tue Nov 12 17:07:33.408897 2019] [ssl:debug] [pid 3262:tid 140380231198464] ssl_engine_kernel.c(1751): [client 127.0.0.1:51388] AH02275: Certificate Verification, depth 1, CRL checking mode: none (0) [subject: CN=Let's Encrypt Authority X3,O=Let's Encrypt,C=US / issuer: CN=DST Root CA X3,O=Digital Signature Trust Co. / serial: 0A0141420000015385736A0B85ECA708 / notbefore: Mar 17 16:40:46 2016 GMT / notafter: Mar 17 16:40:46 2021 GMT]
+     [Tue Nov 12 17:07:33.408982 2019] [ssl:debug] [pid 3262:tid 140380231198464] ssl_engine_kernel.c(1751): [client 127.0.0.1:51388] AH02275: Certificate Verification, depth 0, CRL checking mode: none (0) [subject: CN=exercise.jumpingcrab.com / issuer: CN=Let's Encrypt Authority X3,O=Let's Encrypt,C=US / serial: 032D8C98A96BF145F9411673A397A4A0E80E / notbefore: Sep 24 19:29:20 2019 GMT / notafter: Dec 23 19:29:20 2019 GMT]
+     ```

+   * Please especially note: It says `CRL checking mode: none (0)` in every of these lines!!
      Apache expects explicit configuration on how to check revocation of the certificate presented by the client - otherwise it will do no revocation check at all.

-First of all: Decide which technology you want to use.
-If your client certificates offer one technology only the choice is easy.
+   * So next step: Decide which technology you want to use for the revocation check.
+If your client certificates offers one technology only the choice is easy.
 For all other cases let's have a look:

 #### PROs and CONs of OCSP

    * You always get the current state of revocation.
 (Almost no delay between revocation of the certificate and the time the server no longer accepts it.)
    * One additional network connection (between server and OCSP handler) during each TLS handshake.
-(This take a little extra time.)
+(This takes a little extra time.)
    * You rely on the availability of the OCSP handler: If the OCSP handler (operated by the CA) is unavailable, clients are unable to request anything from your webserver because every TLS handshake will be unsuccessful.
    * Maybe privacy concerns: The CA could - by analyzing the access logs of the OCSP handler - track the usage of every certificate because they get one request within every TLS handshake.
 (IP address, timestamp, ...)

 #### PROs and CONs of CRLs

-   * More efficient and faster: You download the CRL once and evaluate multiple certificates against it.
+   * More efficient and faster: You download the CRLs once and evaluate multiple certificates against it.
 During the TLS handshake you need to read a local file only.
-   * You need to care yourself for a job regularly downloading the current version of the CRL.
+   * You need to care yourself for a job regularly downloading the current version of the CRLs.
    * Longer time between certificate revocation and the point in time you no longer accept it - depending on how often you refresh the local copy of the CRL.

 #### If You Decide to Use OCSP